thomastrapp/bb-depends-dot/README.md

 # list recipes that have at least one task that directly depends on a task
 # from recipe "curl":
 bb-recipe-depend task-depends.dot -r curl

+# list recipes that have at least one task that transitively depends on a task
+# from recipe "curl":
+bb-recipe-depend task-depends.dot -tr curl

 # list recipes with at least one task that recipe "curl" depends on, and list
 # all their dependencies